Mao Yanhong

 Today, Yanhong’s attention has shifted from travel blogging to upgrading her skills.
 She’s back in the classroom, admitted to Simon Fraser University’s Digital Communications Certificate Program.
 Yanhong’s excited about her and her husband’s future in B.C.

 Are you new to B.C.?
-WelcomeBC's multilingual Newcomers' Guide are available in 12 languages.
+WelcomeBC's multilingual Newcomers' Guide are available in thirteen languages.
 The guides provide newcomers and their families information on how to get settled in B.C., including topics such as: housing, banking, healthcare, jobs and business.